 If you ask AFP provider and Springfield College professor Charles Milch, he recommends that patients be proactive before allergy season starts.
 He likes to “see our patients who have seasonal allergies two weeks before allergy season starts to check in and help them prepare.”

 Other steps you can take to help during this time include; staying indoors when the pollen count is high, keeping doors and windows closed during the spring months, cleaning air filters and vents within the home, cleaning bookshelves and other surfaces where pollen can build up over time.
 Increasing the amount you vacuum to twice a week can also help, and it is also recommended that you wear a mask while vacuuming to protect yourself from pollen, mold, and dust that is trapped within your carpet.
+Besides all this, installing window shields in your house could also help.
+A window shield is generally known to provide protection against pollens, allergens, and other airborne irritants.
+People who suffer from seasonal and year-round allergies and want to find allergy relief, might want to check websites of companies like Allergy Guard for installing window shields.

 While we hope you find these tips helpful, we know the best care for you and your seasonal allergies is to schedule an appointment to see your primary care provider.
 To make an appointment, simply call us at (413) 549-8400.